- Bachelor of Architecture (BArch)

 - Architect’s Registration Board (ARB)

-Lucy Tilley — Associate Director, UK & Global Projects
+Lucy Tilley — Associate Principal, UK & Global Projects

 Lucy Tilley has worked with David Adjaye for over